Issarakhin/scraping/README.md

 python scrape.py
 ```

-The scraper will
+The scraper will automatically

 1. Discover all available news categories.
-2. Visit each category page.
+2. Visit every category page.
-3. Collect article links that belong to that category.
+3. Collect article URLs that belong to the current category.
 4. Visit each article.
-5. Extract metadata and article content.
+5. Extract article metadata and content.
-6. Save each article as a Markdown file.
+6. Save each article as an individual Markdown file.

 ---

 # Configuration

-Change the number of articles scraped from each category.
+Number of articles scraped from each category

 ```python
 articles_per_category = 3
 ```

-Change the delay between requests.
+Delay between requests

 ```python
 delay = 2
 ```

-Change the output directory.
+Output directory

 ```python
 output_directory = "kampucheathmey_articles"